stevbla/reInvent_smart_factory/README.md

 3. Choose to ***Upload a template to Amazon S3*** and click Next.
 4. Name the Stack: **mfg303**
 5. Enter a Username and Password for C9User and C9Passwd respectively, these will be the credentials you use to log into the Cloud9 interface.
-6. Select the EC2 Key Pair you would like to use.
-7. The default Instance Type of t2.micro can be left as default.
+6. The default Instance Type of t2.micro can be left as default.
-8. Click Next & Next
+6. Click Next & Next
-9. Tick the "I acknowledge that AWS CloudFormation might create IAM resources." box and click **Create**
+8. Tick the "I acknowledge that AWS CloudFormation might create IAM resources." box and click **Create**

 The required resources will now be created for you, once completed successfully you can move onto the next step.